If you've just lost your partner, make sure you don't lose your safety net, too.

 Private health insurance

-For more information, contact your state's Department of Insurance, the National Association of Insurance Commissioners or an insurance broker.
-To find AARP-branded plans and discounts, visit the Product Finder Tool on this site.
+For more information, contact your state's Department of Insurance, the National Association of Insurance Commissioners, an insurance broker or Healthcare.gov.

 If you're eligible, Medicare offers affordable, comprehensive coverage.
-Medicare eligibility begins at age 65, but if you have a qualifying disability, you may be able to enroll earlier.
+Medicare coverage begins at age 65, but you can begin the enrollment process 3 months before your 65th birthday.
+The enrollment window remains open through the month of your 65th birthday and for an additional 3 months after your 65th birthday.
+If you have a qualified disability, you may be able to enroll earlier.

 For more information, visit www.medicare.gov.

 Most states offer coverage for uninsured children under age 18.